 If the NR UE Security Capabilities IE is included in the PATH SWITCH REQUEST message, the MME shall, if supported, consider that the eNB has stored the respective information in the UE context, and proceed as defined in TS 33.401 [15].

 If the NR UE Security Capabilities IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the eNB shall, if supported, store this information in the UE context and use it as defined in TS 33.401 [15].

+If the UE Security Capabilities IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the eNB shall, if supported, store this information in the UE context and use it as defined in TS 33.401 [15].

 If the Aerial UE subscription information IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the eNB shall, if supported, store this information in the UE context and use it as defined in TS 36.300 [14].